davidenicolini/oss2018/content/participant-remote/davide-nicolini.md

 facebook        :
 website         : davide.nicolini@wbs.ac.uk
 email           :
 project_leader  :
 chapter_leader  :
 eventbrite_id   :
-status          :
+status          :organizer
-sessions        :
-notes           :
+sessions        : -GROUP DISCUSSION ON LEARNING FROM DIGITAL INCIDENTS notes           :
 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---